Eosinophilic Granulomatosis with Polyangiitis (Churg-Strauss Syndrome)

 • Asthma (wheezing, expiratory rhonchi)

-• Eosinophilia of more than 10% in peripheral blood
+• Eosinophilia of more than 10% on a differential white blood cell count (WBC)

 • Paranasal sinusitis